ravaan/py-poker/README.md

 # py-poker
-A python implementation for the rules of poker
+A python implementation for finding the best hand amongst a list of hands